-Again, Bandits Release 30 Kidnapped Victims in Katsina - THISDAYLIVE
+Again, Bandits Release 30 kidnapped Victims in Katsina - THISDAYLIVE

 He said: “We are also in touch with other bandits in neighbouring states of Zamfara, Sokoto, Kebbi and Kaduna with a view to securing the release of more captives, particularly those from Katsina State.

-“State government would continue to persuade the suspected bandits to release more of the kidnapped people under their care, until there are none in their possession”.
+“The state government would continue to persuade the suspected bandits to release more of the kidnapped people under their care, until there are none in their possession,” the governor added.

-The governor, however, directed that the released captives should be taken to general hospital Katsina to ascertain their health conditions before they would be reunited with their families.
+The governor, however, directed that the released captives should be taken to the General Hospital, Katsina to ascertain their health conditions before they would be reunited with their families.

-One of the freed captives, Mrs. Zinatu Sani from Kankara local government, while narrating her ordeal to Journalists, said she was abducted by the hoodlums alongside her two children in her matrimonial home.
+One of the freed captives, Mrs. Zinatu Sani from Kankara Local Government Area, while narrating her ordeal to journalists, said she was abducted by the hoodlums alongside her two children in her matrimonial home.

 “They later reduced the money to N6 million and still my husband and his relatives couldn’t afford it.
-We do sleep in an open place no matter the rains or heat during day time.
-The bandits used to give us raw rice to cook with only water and salt”.
+We do sleep in an open place, no matter the rains or heat during day times.
+The bandits used to give us raw rice to cook with only water and salt,” she explained.

 She commended Governor Masari for securing their release and urged him to intensify efforts as numerous captives “are still in Damsadau forest in Zamfara”.